kenranunderscore/emacs-naga-theme/README.md

 # Naga: an Emacs theme

-The main feature of this dark color theme is its usage of a green foreground color, achieving a retro look while still being easy on the eyes.
+The main feature of these dark color themes is their usage of a green foreground color, achieving a retro look while still being easy on the eyes.

-Note that while I've been using this as my main theme for nearly a year now, it only styles packages I actually use so far.
-Some of the colors might still be subject to change; I'm mainly unhappy with pink (maybe try out a more purple-ish tone instead) and the coloring of strings.
+Note that while I've been using this as my main theme for nearly a year now, it only styles packages I actually use plus a small number of others.

+Aside from the main `naga` theme, this package now ships with a more muted, lower-contrast variant called `naga-dimmed`.

 [Screenshots below](#screenshots), but note that they're a bit outdated color-wise.

-Feel free to create issues in case you find something that doesn't look good with `naga`, and I'll check it out.
+Feel free to create issues in case you find something that doesn't look good with any variant, and I'll check it out.

 ## Installation